Guinea Grass: Language

 The village is predominantly a Mestizo community.
 About 80% of the population are Mestizo and Hispanic Belizeans.
-Spanish and English are the predominant languages of the community with Spanish and 'Spanglish' spoken mostly at home and English taught at the primary schools, used to access public services and on television.
+Spanish and English are the predominant languages of the community with Spanish and 'Spanglish' spoken mostly at home; English, taught at the primary schools, is used to access public services and on television.
 English Creole, along with Spanish, is used for trading with locals and other Belizeans.
-89-92% of Guinea Grass residents can have an understandable conversation in Spanish, but may tend to add English words along with it.
-72% can have an understandable conversation in English, while 80% of the population understands English.
-52% of the population understand or can speak English Creole.
-It is a language on the rise in the village specially among the younger population.
-Spanglish is probably the most widely spoken language in the village a combination of Spanish and English mix on a conversation.
+89-92% of Guinea Grass residents can have a conversation in Spanish, but may tend to add English words along with it.
+72% can have an conversation in English, while 80% of the population understands English.
+52% of the population understands or can speak English Creole, which is a language on the rise in the village specially among the younger population.
+Spanglish, probably the most widely spoken language in the village, is a combination of Spanish and English.